-Halima Haruna is a Nigerian artist and educator living in the U.S. Her creative practice revolves around cultural theory based on Nigerian socio-politics, mediated through performance and video.
+Halima Haruna is a Nigerian artist and historian in the U.S. She is a World History PhD student at Northeastern University, Boston.
+Her creative practice revolves around cultural theory based on Nigerian socio-politics, mediated through performance and video.
 Her research interests are at the intersection of the decolonization of knowledge and epistemology through spiritual practice.
-She recently completed a fellowship with Digital Earth 2019, a program formed around the construction of images of the Earth’s techno-sphere.
+She completed a fellowship with Digital Earth 2019, a program formed around the construction of images of the Earth’s techno-sphere.
 She received a MA in Research Architecture from Goldsmiths, University of London in 2018.

 EXHIBITIONS and PUBLICATIONS